donaputra/donaputra/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am a graduate of Pakuan Bogor University majoring in Computer Science.
-I am also a graduate of the Alterra Academy immersive program as a Quality Engineer.
-I am enthusiastic about the quality of systems or software, strong in analyzing and working with details.
-I love to learn and build something new, productive, innovative and creative.
+I have experience in Information Technology, specifically in Software Development in Test.
+Developed both manual and automation testing skills, as well as debugging software.
+Familiar with the software development life cycle and various agile methodologies.
+Used Java and Gherkin languages to develop web automation tests with the Selenium framework, and API automation tests with RestAssured.
+Proficient in using tools such as Postman, Intellij Idea, and JMeter to support my tasks.

-- I am interested in Analysis, Creating manual and Automated test cases
+- I am interested in Analysis, Creating Manual and Automated tests
-- 👯 I’m looking forward to collaborate on open source projects.
+- I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉
 - Outside tech, 📖 I love watching movies, 🖌️ do editing photos and videos, 🎵 listen to music, and 🌴 explore nature outdoors.